What is DBT?

 Scheduling

-We currently offer three adult groups:
+We currently offer four adult groups:

 Individual therapy appointments are on weekdays only.
 Some of our therapists offer early morning and early evening appointments.